internetimagery/do-not/README.md

 ```

+TODO: Find a better way to generically handle if statements in the body.
+Having it work like a case statement
+(as it currently is) is useful in some situations.
+However it's more likely useful to have a meaningful return
+value instead.
+Some monads like Maybe/Either support switching to their alternate path, but for many others it makes
+no sense.
+A possible solution could be a second argument to "do" that acts as a fallback default.
+Or for the monad
+to expose another interface that handles this for us (and we use that instead of "pure" where available).

 > How can I use this for myself?

 This library does not bundle an implimentation of Monads itself, by design.
 Instead it